 - In a food processor, crush ladyfingers and nuts into fine crumbs.
 Set aside a couple of tablespoons to sprinkle on the truffles later.

-– Melt chocolate chips on low heat.
+- Melt chocolate chips on low heat or in the microwave.
 Add butter and vanilla extract.
 Mix well.

 - Gradually add ladyfingers and nuts mix.